Skip to content

 The http server will distribute the minimal kernel and initramfs for remote Linux booting, the kickstart autoinstall file for remote hosts to know how they should be installed, and the repositories for packages distribution.
 Some very basic files will be provided using tftp as this is the most compatible PXE protocol.

-Note that the AlmaLinux already embed a very basic tftp server.
-But it cannot handle a huge cluster load, and so we replace it by the Facebook python based tftp server.
+Note that the AlmaLinux or Ubuntu already embed a very basic tftp server.
+But it cannot handle a huge cluster load, are not super verbose, and I could discover that they are not always compatible with some very specific hardware.
+This is why here we are going to replace it by the atftp server.

 PXE is the most tricky part, as you will face all possible issues: hardware issues, bad cabling, firewalls, Vlans issues, stupid BIOS or BMCs, etc. Always try with a very simple network (flat, no vlans, no firewalls), and ensure you can deploy OS before complexify and secure the cluster and the network.